Alusp/meals-capstone-project/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
-Please make sure on order to use the this project you need to install
+Please make sure on order to use the this project you need to install all dependencies.
-`DART-SASS` compiler.

 ### Prerequisites

-- In order to explore this repository, you must have a good knowledge on HTML5 - semantics, CSS3 and JavaScript with ES6.
+- In order to explore this repository, you must have a good knowledge on HTML5 - semantics, CSS and JavaScript with ES6 and webpack.

 ### Setup